datalad-handbook/book/docs/intro/philosophy.rst

 older versions.
 How about a **version control system for data**?

-If data are shared as a copy *of one state* of its history, **keeping all shared copies of this data up-to-date** once the original data changes or evolves is at best tedious, but likely impossible.
+If data are shared as copies *of one state* of their history, **keeping all shared copies up-to-date** once the original data change or evolve is at best tedious, but likely impossible.
 What about ways to easily **update data and its shared copies**?